qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_dragdrop.rst

     e.addType("html/list");
   });

-This is basically only the registration for the types which could be theoratically delivered to the target.
+This is basically only the registration for the types which could theoretically be delivered to the target.
 The IDs used are just strings.
 They have no special meaning.
 They could be identical to typical mime-types like ``text/plain`` but there is no need for this.

-The preparation of the data (if not directly available) is done lazy by the ``droprequest`` event which will explained later.
+The preparation of the data (if not directly available) is done lazily by the ``droprequest`` event which will explained later.
 The next step is to let the target work with the incoming data.
 The following code block appends all the dropped children to the end of the list.

 ::